Skip to main content

 Current mitigations

-• Most wallet apps auto-include IGNORE ERRORS in transactions
+• Most wallet apps auto-include IGNORE_ERRORS in transactions

 • Wallet UIs often display transaction simulation results

-• V5 wallets enforce IGNORE ERRORS usage
+• V5 wallets enforce IGNORE_ERRORS usage

 • Validators limit message replays per block